pranjallsharmaa/CodeProMax/LeetCode/621_TaskScheduler/Explanation.md

 we will fill up these idle slots by other tasks

-Let's say the task array is something like this: [A,A,A,B,B,C,C] and n = 2 The maximum frequency task is "A" (=3).
+Let's say the task array is something like this: [A,A,A,B,B,C,C] and n = 2 The maximum frequency task is "A", frequency array will look something like [3,2,2,0...].
 So, intuitively, this is how I will arrange the execution process

 A _ _ A _ _ A